NayeraHasan/Forecasting-Models-for-Walmart-Data-Driven-Insights/README.md

 # **Walmart Sales Forecasting: Data-Driven Insights**

 This project focuses on building predictive models to forecast weekly sales for Walmart stores.
-By leveraging advanced machine learning techniques, we explore temporal patterns, feature engineering, and optimization to develop robust models that provide actionable insights for sales forecasting.
+By leveraging machine learning , we explore temporal patterns, feature engineering, and optimization to develop robust models that provide actionable insights for sales forecasting.

 ## **Problem Statement**
 The task is to predict weekly sales for Walmart stores using historical sales data and features such as: